SAVE THE BEES

 DIRECTIONS FOR GROWING YOUR WILDFLOWER POLLINATOR SEEDS

-Wildflowers are one of the hardiest, simple, and fastest-growing flowers available to gardeners.
-Growing these insect-friendly flowers is one of the most important ways you can help support your local honey bee population.
+Wildflowers are one of the hardiest, simplest, and fastest-growing flowers available to gardeners.
+Growing wildflowers is one of the most important ways you can help support your local honey bee population.

 WHEN TO PLANT